SystemAnalysisDpt-CMC-MSU/ellipsoids/README.txt

-For questions and bug reports, please, contact Alex Kurzhanskiy <akurzhan@eecs.berkeley.edu>.
+For questions and bug reports, please, contact Alex Kurzhanskiy <alexk at lihodeev dot com>.